Pursue Various Career Paths in Education and Beyond

 Daycare and early learning centers

-Paraprofessional in public schools
+Paraprofessional or teaching assistant in public schools

 Private schools not requiring PDE certification